EmmanueleVilla/apod-kampkit/README.md

 There are unit tests checking the tales of the application.
 This tales belongs to the shared common package, but since there is no [clean](https://youtrack.jetbrains.com/issue/KT-22228) way to runBlocking a coroutine in the common code (since runBlocking lacks the js implementation and has been removed) I've decided for the moment to put the test in the androidTest package.

 This should change nothing because all the dependencies inside the container are mocked anyway, but I'll look for a way to put the tests back in the common code one day

+### App MVP
+The first draft of the app contains a landing page with the highlight of the apod of the day and a list od the last 10 apods.

+When clicking on an APOD, you will be redirected to another detail page where you can see additional informations.

+### NEXT MVP STEPS:
+- DeepLink to an APOD detail page
+- Favourites APODs
+- Maybe login to share the favourite apods between the clients

+### NEXT ARCHITECTURE STEPS:
+- Use [Jetpack compose](https://developer.android.com/jetpack/compose) for the android UI when it's released (at the moment there is a bloatcode to create the ui at runtime, since I don't want to use xml and I don't want to use deprecated [Anko](https://github.com/Kotlin/anko) either